 Birthplace Farm of Henry A. Wallace

 Open daily, self-guided tours of the Country Life Center are available any time of the day or evening.
 The Center is staffed Monday-Friday from 9 am to 4 pm nearly year-round.
 Free will donations are accepted.

-The Country Life Center is located at 2773 290th Street, Orient, IA, just off the Henry A. Wallace Road (P-33).
+The Country Life Center is located at 2773 290th Street, Orient, IA, just off the Henry A. Wallace Road.
 From I-80, take Exit 93 at Stuart, IA and travel south 12 miles to Highway 92.
 Turn west and travel 2 miles, then south 5 miles on the Henry A. Wallace Road (this is a two-lane paved road).
 The Center is 1/4 mile west on 290th Street.

 The Wallace Farm is the birthplace farm of Henry A. Wallace, born in 1888.
-He served the nation as U.S. Secretary of Agriculture from 1933 to 1941, U.S. Vice President from 1941 to 1945, and U.S. Secretary of Commerce from 1945 to 1946.
+He served the nation as U.S. Secretary of Agriculture from 1933-1941, U.S. Vice President from 1941-1945, and U.S. Secretary of Commerce from 1945-1946.
 Earlier in his career, he founded seed corn company Pioneer Hi-Bred in 1926 and was an editor at Wallaces’ Farmer magazine.
 In 1999, The Des Moines Register named Wallace the “Most Influential Iowan of the 20th Century.”